openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

    * - Type
      - Description
      - Support
-   * - :ref:`Circuit Schematic Builder`
-     - Learners arrange circuit elements such as voltage sources, capacitors, resistors, and MOSFETs on an interactive grid.
-They then submit a DC, AC, or transient analysis of their circuits to the system for grading.
-     - Provisional support

    * - :ref:`Custom JavaScript Display and Grading<Custom JavaScript>`
      - Custom JavaScript display and grading problems (also called custom JavaScript problems or JS input problems) allow you to create a custom